 Physicians and global health

 This, the final volume of the series, explores the influence that members and fellows of the RCP have had on global health – from the college's 16th-century beginnings to the present day.
-The author, Krishna Chinthapalli, explores 50 notable places in which members of the RCP have advanced the practice of medicine.
+The author, Krishna Chinthapalli, explores 50 notable places in which members of the RCP have advanced and continued to advance the practice of medicine.
 Physicians and Global Health covers every continent, with doctors describing their experiences in fields ranging from diving medicine in Australia to researching altitude sickness in South America.

 Other books in the series

 A garden of medicinal plants - Henry Oakeley, Jane Knowles, Michael de Swiet and Anthony Dayan

 Physicians and war - Humphrey Hodgson and Simon Shorvan

 Curiosities from the College museum - Richard Thompson

 Grave and learned men: the physicians 1518-1660 - Louella Vaughan

 Ever persons capable and able: the physicians 1660-2018 - Louella Vaughan